jostylr/role-dnd-hybrid/src/data.md

 A spell needs a domain, a name, basic description, and a set of leveling abilities.

-If casting a somewhat lengthy spell and you take damage, the challenge goes up +5.
-If you have only one hand free, your challenge goes up +5.
+If casting a somewhat lengthy spell and you take damage, then disadvantage to your check.
+If you have only one hand free, you get disadvantage.
+These are cumulative.
 You need to cast with at least one hand free as magic flows through the hands.

 ### Fire